Prosecutors offer to drop share buying probe into Deutsche Boerse CEO

 Deutsche Boerse on Tuesday said the public prosecutor in Frankfurt had offered to discuss dropping charges of insider trading against Chief Executive Carsten Kengeter.

-FRANKFURT: Deutsche Boerse said on Tuesday Frankfurt's public prosecutor has offered to drop an investigation into Chief Executive Carsten Kengeter over allegations of insider trading if it agrees to pay two fines amounting to 10.5 million euros (US$12.2 million).
+FRANKFURT: Deutsche Boerse said on Tuesday that Frankfurt's public prosecutor has offered to drop an investigation into Chief Executive Carsten Kengeter over allegations of insider trading if it accepts two fines totaling 10.5 million euros (US$12.2 million).

 Deutsche Boerse said that it was reviewing the matter, adding it "continues to believe the allegations made are unfounded in all respects".